sharhar/Leopard-EM/docs/index.md

 !!! caution "Tested GPU support"

-    Leopard-EM has only been tested against NVIDIA GPUs but should run on most modern (supported by PyTorch) GPU hardware.
+    Leopard-EM has only been tested against NVIDIA GPUs but should run on most modern GPU hardware (supported by PyTorch).
-    If you've found a compatibility issue, [create an issue on GitHub](https://github.com/Lucaslab-Berkeley/Leopard-EM/issues/new).
+    If you've experienced a compatibility issue, [create an issue on GitHub](https://github.com/Lucaslab-Berkeley/Leopard-EM/issues/new).

 ### Pre-packaged releases